Thursday, October 25, 2012

 1 male decapitated by thrown buzzsaw

-1 male tazer gun to the face, electrocuted
+1 male gets a tazer gun to the face, electrocuted

 1 male bludgeoned